- Key concepts and building blocks

 - Applications for all of the topics above will be discussed throughout the course

-Lectures (all students) are Mondays at 12 pm ET.
-Discussion sessions (full students only) are on Thursdays at 12 pm ET.
+Discussion sessions (full students only) are on Thursdays at 7:30 pm ET.
+Attendance is required for full students.
+Discussions are not recorded.

 Auditors: 16 CEUs from CCPDT and IAABC (pending)